superlinked/VectorHub/docs/use_cases/recSys-basic.md

 user_id = 74
 ```

-We see above that the user number 74 has interests in travelling.
-Let's see if we have matched him with
+We see above that user_id 74 has an interest in "travel".
+Let's see if we have matched this user with relevant articles.
-appropriate articles.

 ```python